thoni56/c-xrefactory/doc/c-xrefactory.md

 Another way how to push references onto browser stack is the function:
 'Browser &gt; Push Name and Goto Definition'.
-This function takes a string pointed by the caret, scans the Tag file and pushes ALL symbols having this name.
+This function takes a string pointed by the caret, scans the ReferenceDB and pushes ALL symbols having this name.
 No semantic information such as scopes or overloading resolution is taken into account.
 This is why this function is useful to find definition of a known symbol rather than to browse an existing code.
-Also this function does not permit browsing of local symbols, such as local variables, parameters and labels, as they are not recorded in global Tag file.
+Also this function does not permit browsing of local symbols, such as local variables, parameters and labels, as they are not recorded in global ReferenceDB.

 ## Browser Dialog